okta/okta-auth-js/README.md

 Returns a new token if the Okta session is still valid.

-  - `tokenToRefresh` - an access token or ID token previously provided by Okta. note: this is not the raw jwt
+  - `tokenToRefresh` - an access token or ID token previously provided by Okta. note: this is not the raw JWT

 ```javascript
 // this token is provided by Okta via getWithoutPrompt, getWithPopup, and parseFromUrl